 One weakness all immortal beings possess is that they can be slain by immortals of equal or greater standing.
 A god can permanently destroy another god by defeating them in mortal combat - if desired.
 This will not grant them additional power to speak of, but will at least get the impudent immortal out of their way.
 Of course, sparing a defeated immortal just might put them in one's eternal debt.

 Another weakness immortal beings possess is that they can be slain, even by mortals, on their home plane.
-This weakness can be mitigated by building first a new realm of power, and then a sanctuary within that realm.
-This contracts the amount of space an immortal is vulnerable to death within further and further, while at the same time making them more powerful in that area of vulnerability.
+This weakness can be mitigated by first building a realm of power, and then a sanctuary within that realm.
+This contracts the amount of space an immortal is vulnerable to death within further and further, while at the same time making them increasingly more powerful in that area of vulnerability.

 Finally, immortals typically possess an additional weakness, a hole in their seeming invincibility.
 For many deities, this entails full body disintegration; while a god can typically recover from most physical injuries, this level of damage leaves them nothing to repair themselves with.
 Of course, differing deities may well possess another weakness instead - particularly if they exist in a disembodied state anyway.